Jock Ewing: Marriages and children

 As the years passed from the 1930s onwards, Jock built Ewing Oil into one of the most powerful independent oil companies in Texas, much to the bitterness and jealousy of his former friend and business partner, Digger Barnes.
 Jock also became a successful rancher.
 Jock "took over raising" his eldest son J.R., showing him "tough love" and made him one of the most cunning and ruthless oil barons in the oil business.
-Jock came to heavily rely on J.R. in the management of Ewing Oil, giving J.R. "the fever for big business," but also lamenting that he "never taught him when to stop" after J.R. nearly lost Southfork as a result of a bad business deal he entered into without Jock's knowledge.
+Jock came to heavily rely on J.R. in the management of Ewing Oil, giving J.R. "the fever for big business," but also lamenting that he "never taught him when to stop" when J.R. nearly lost Southfork in a reckless business deal he entered into without Jock's knowledge.
 Jock, for the most part, ignored his second son Gary, whom Jock considered weak and lacking the Ewing character, as Gary ran away from responsibility, began drinking excessively to handle the pressures of being a teenage husband and father and couldn't stand up to J.R.'s bullying.
 Jock generally spoiled his youngest son, Bobby, who Jock considered to be "the best of the lot".
 Bobby had the morals that J.R. lacked and embraced Jock's favoritism.
 However, Bobby was often emotional, short-tempered and lacked the intelligence, drive, and focus to succeed in the oil business preferring football, women, ranching and enjoying the social benefits of being a Ewing, which was earned by the hard work of Jock and J.R.